ACRF-Image-X-Institute/Motion-Included-Dose-Recon-on-Pinnacle-TPS/README.md

 - Two trails 'with_motion' and 'without_motion' are created.
 The isocentre for each static beam are then shifted based on the basis of the tumour motion.
 The dose distribution for both trials are calculated.

+- See the attached documentation for more details.

 ## Requirements
 * Pinnacle Scripting and Python 2.7.9.
 * Traking Files format: